amiguelmoreno42/amiguelmoreno42/README.md

   Also, in my free time I am studying Web Development, delving into HTML5, CSS3, JavaScript, Git, React, as well as other essential frameworks and libraries. 🙋🏻‍♂️

-  Here, you will find all the interesting projects that I have done. 😁👍
+  Here, you will find all the interesting projects that I have done or I'm currently doing.
+I hope you like it and enjoy! 😁👍
 </p>
 <br><br/>
 <p align="center">